 Fat Stranding

-On ultrasound, fat stranding or “creeping fat” appears as bright, non-compressible tissue surrounding the bowel.
+On ultrasound, fat stranding appears as bright, non-compressible tissue surrounding the bowel.

 Fluid Around Lesion